Model-independent constraints on clustering and growth of cosmic structures from BOSS DR12 galaxies in harmonic space: Consistency tests

 \subsection{Mock data vector}

 As a first test, we want to replace the data vector \(\bm d_s\) with a mock data vector \(\bm d_s^m\) randomly chosen from the \texttt{QPM} or \texttt{PATCHY} sets of available mocks for LOWZ or CMASS.
 If our pipeline does not suffer from systematic effects, the analysis using the mock vector is expected to produce results with comparable constraining power for the same samples with those of the real data vector, but the points will be scattered differently around the theory prediction.
 As shown in \autoref{fig:checks_fig2}, this is indeed the case, with the mock data vector performing similarly to the real data.
+In particular, values with the real data results for the \bs\ (blue for mock in \autoref{fig:checks_fig2} and blue for real data in the right panel of \autoref{fig:checks_fig3_fig1} ) and for \fs\ (red for mock in \autoref{fig:checks_fig2} and red for real data in the right panel of \autoref{fig:checks_fig3_fig1}) all randomly scattered around the \lcdm\ prediction (solid grey line).